swipetor/swipetor-ui/README.md

 ### Community Edition
 - [AGPL-3.0 License](LICENSE)
-- This license allows commercial use, but you should share any modifications you make to the software.
-Please send a PR back for any improvements.
+- This license allows commercial use, but you must share modifications made for software distributed over the internet.
+Contributions via PRs are welcome!

 ### Different/Dual Licensing
 - Please contact at www.swipetor.com